cloudfoundry/cli/integration/README.md

 These tests require that a `cf` binary built from the latest source is available in your `PATH`.

+## Explanation of test suites
+- `global` suite is for tests that affect an entire CF instance. *These tests do not run in parallel.*
+- `isolated` suite is for tests that are stand alone and do not affect each other.
+They are meant to run in their own organization and space, and will not affect system state.
+This is the most common type of integration tests.
+- `push` suite is for tests related to the `cf push` command only.
+- `experimental` suite is for tests that require the cf experimental flag to be set and/or an experimental feature for the CF CLI.
+- `plugin` suite is for tests that surround the CF CLI plugin framework. *These tests do not run in parallel.*

-## How to run:
+## How to run
 These tests rely on [ginkgo](https://github.com/onsi/ginkgo) to be installed.
-Currently there are three suites of functionality, `isolated`, `global`, and `plugin`.
-The `isolated` suite can run it's tests in parallel, while the `global` and `plugin` suites cannot.

-Run command for the `isolated` suite:
+Run command for the `isolated`, `push` and `experimental` suite:
 ```
-ginkgo -p -r -randomizeAllSpecs -slowSpecThreshold=120 integration/isolated
+ginkgo -p -r -randomizeAllSpecs -slowSpecThreshold=120 integration/isolated integration/push integration/experimental
 ```

 Run command for the `global` and `plugin` suites:
 ```
-ginkgo -r -randomizeAllSpecs -slowSpecThreshold=120 integration/isolated integration/plugin
+ginkgo -r -randomizeAllSpecs -slowSpecThreshold=120 integration/global integration/plugin
 ```

-### Customizations (based on environment variables):
+### Customizations (based on environment variables)

 - `CF_API` - Sets the CF API URL these tests will be using.
 Will default to `api.bosh-lite.com` if not set.
 - `SKIP_SSL_VALIDATION` - If true, will skip SSL Validation.
 Will default `--skip-ssl-validation` if not set.